How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 Creating Your First Rust Program

-cargo init --binIn the “Explorer” tab, the Rust project files that we will edit later will appear.
-Next, create a new file named “memory.x” inside the “hello-stm32” folder and add the following code:
+cargo init --binThe Rust project files will now appear in the “Explorer” tab.
+Next, create a new file named “memory.x” inside the “hello-stm32” folder, and add the following code:

 1//* memory.x - Linker script for the STM32F103C8T6 */